vfarcic/devops24/manuscript/04-helm.md

 Events:  <none>
 ```

-I replaced the content of the release Data with `[ENCRYPTED RELEASE INFO]`, since it is too big to be presented in the book.
+I replaced the content of the release Data with `[ENCRYPTED RELEASE INFO]` since it is too big to be presented in the book.
 The release contains all the info tiller used to create the first `jenkins` release.
 It is encrypted as a security precaution.

 We're finished exploring our Jenkins installation so our next step is to remove it.